kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ### Version Skew Strategy

-The feature is limited to control plane, so the version skew with nodes (kubelets) doesn't matter.
+The feature is limited to the control plane, so the version skew with nodes (kubelets) doesn't matter.

 For the API changes (introduction of Workload API and the new field in Pod API), the old version of components (in particular kube-apiserver) may not handle those.
 Thus, users should not set those